RocketBlocks is built by experts with PM experience at Google, Facebook and Amazon and designed to help you land your PM dream job.

 RocketBlocks can help propel you through this cycle by facilitating mock interview experiences as well - both in a solo regard and with live partners.
 Specifically, we can help in three ways:

 Regardless of which method(s) you utilize, the goal is the same: identify which skills need the most work, and begin another round of targeted practice in those areas.

 Preparing for a PM interview is tough.
 Landing a role is tougher yet.
 And succeeding on the job… well, you get the point.

 However, there is reason to be optimistic.
-If you employ a skills based approach and do targeted practice, your skills will improve.
+If you employ a skills-based approach and do targeted practice, then your skills will improve.
 Better yet: over time, the improvements will compound.

 This has a final advantage: you're now studying for the right test.
 By focusing on the skills, not only will you be better equipped in your interviews, but you'll also have a leg up on the job as well.